LaravelDaily/Booking-Com-Simulation-Laravel/course/07-property-search-json-transforming.md

 Everything is pretty clear here, except maybe noticing that `->apartment_type?` is with a question mark, as it may be nullable, so we want to prevent errors.
 Read more about it [in this article](https://laraveldaily.com/post/laravel-relation-attempt-to-read-property-on-null-error).

-Result is MUCH better now, even fits on the screen to provide the Postman screenshot!
+The result is MUCH better now, even fits on the screen to provide the Postman screenshot!

 ![Property search postman fields](images/property-search-fields-postman.png)